Back

 Guest restrictions

-Children under 12 years old are welcome in our apartments in the 17th-century Manor house, which is located just across the main castle.
+Children under 12 years old are welcome in the apartments in the 17th-century Manor house (located just across the main castle).
+Children may also visit the castle when accompanied by an adult and with the agreement of the guests staying at the castle.
 Children of any age are not allowed in the coworking area.
-Children should not be left unattended at anytime and must be accompanied by an adult.
+Children should not be left unattended at any time and must be accompanied by an adult at all times.

 Payment & cancellation policy